core-wg/oscore/draft-ietf-core-object-security.md

 To prevent accepting replay of previously received requests, the server MAY perform the following procedure after boot:

 * For each stored security context, the first time after boot the server receives an OSCORE request, the server uses the Repeat option {{I-D.amsuess-core-repeat-request-tag}} to get a request with verifiable freshness and uses that to synchronize the replay window.
-If the server can verify the fresh request, the partial IV in the fresh request is set as the lower limit of the replay window.
+If the server can verify the fresh request, the Partial IV in the fresh request is set as the lower limit of the replay window.

 ### Replay Protection of Observe Notifications